2023 Solar Incentives Guide for Onondaga, NY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
-Property tax exemptions let you ignore the value added by your solar system when calculating the amount of property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions are effective at the point of sale for your solar system.
+Property tax exemptions let you ignore the value added by your solar system when calculating the amount of property tax you need to pay on your home.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a certain percentage of the cost of your solar system.

 State & Local Solar Incentives